-Introducing one of the best trees for small gardens will bring many benefits.
-As well as creating a strong focal point, trees create some dappled shade, they attract wildlife, clean the air and with their ever-changing foliage, blossom and fruits, there is always something new to look at as the seasons roll around.
+Introducing one of the best trees for small gardens to your outdoor space will bring many benefits.
+As well as being a strong focal point, trees create dappled shade, attract wildlife, and clean the air.
+Plus, with their ever-changing foliage, blossom and fruits, there is always something new to look at as the seasons roll around.

 When planting, add a spade of horticultural grit to the soil to ensure good drainage.
 They can be 'standards' – that is, trees with a bare trunk and a shaped rounded top, or for a less formal effect, they can be left to grow irregularly.

 Olive trees need a sheltered spot to survive the winter.
 If you live in an exposed area, or your garden is in a frost pocket, wrap them up in some horticultural fleece if freezing conditions are forecast.
 Between April and October, feed olive trees once a month with a tomato feed.
 And keep them hydrated during the summer, watering until the liquid flows from the bottom of the pot.
 If they start to shed their leaves, a drink of water, a light prune and some food should solve the problem.

 2. Silver birch

 Betula utilis jacqumontii is a medium-sized tree with an elegant, slender shape.
-It will grow to approximately 7m x 3.5m over 20 years.
-Hardy and suited to all kinds of soil and conditions, it has airy green leaves in the spring, with yellowy brown catkins, turning to a glorious golden yellow in autumn.
+It will grow to approximately 23ft x 11.5ft (7m x 3.5m) over 20 years.
+Hardy and suited to all kinds of soil and conditions, it has airy green leaves in the spring and yellowy brown catkins, then turns a glorious golden yellow in autumn.
 Once the leaves have fallen, the snowy white bark is revealed, which is a stunning feature in itself.

 The tree is easy to care for: simply prune any dead or damaged branches in late summer to midwinter.
 If the bark looks grubby, it can be washed with plain water and a sponge.

-These small deciduous trees, also known as Juneberry and Serviceberry have clusters of dreamy white star-shaped flowers on soft copper coloured foliage in the spring.
-The leaves turn to dramatic fiery reds and vivid orange in autumn.
+These small deciduous trees, also known as Juneberry and serviceberry, have clusters of dreamy white star-shaped flowers on soft copper colored foliage in the spring.
+The leaves then turn to dramatic fiery reds and vivid orange in autumn.

-These trees need full sun or partial shade, and moist conditions.
+These trees need full sun or partial shade and moist conditions.
 Avoid exposed areas, as a frost can ruin the display of blossom, turning the pretty petals brown.
 When planting, water well for the first few months, and during any dry spells in summer.
-A rabbit guard might be necessary if you live in the countryside.
+A rabbit guard might be necessary if you live somewhere rural.

-5. Crab Apple
+5. Crab apple

 A compact crab apple tree can light up a small garden.
-In spring, it has beautiful clouds of pretty blossom, while in autumn, it produces a profusion of tiny, richly coloured fruits, in shades of scarlet, yellow, gold and red and it has attractively colored leaves, too.
+In spring, it has beautiful clouds of pretty blossom.
+In autumn, it produces a profusion of tiny, richly colored fruits, in shades of scarlet, yellow, gold and red and it has attractively colored leaves, too.

 Plant them in a sunny site, in moist but not wet soil.
 In winter, remove any damaged branches, or ones that cross over each other.
 Bare root varieties should be planted between November to March, while container grown trees can go in at any time.

-7. Ornamental Cherry
+7. Ornamental cherry

 Ornamental cherry trees prefer full sun and moist, well-drained soil of any type.
 Once established, they are very low maintenance.
 The most difficult decision is choosing which variety to go for!

-8. Chinese Dogwood
+8. Chinese dogwood

 Not every variety is suitable for a limited space, so check carefully before buying.
-For tiny gardens, a dwarf dogwood, such as Cornus kousa 'Angyo Dwarf' will only reach 1.2–1.5 m tall, but other varieties can grow as tall as 8m.
+For tiny gardens, a dwarf dogwood, such as Cornus kousa 'Angyo Dwarf' will only reach 4–5ft (1.2–1.5m) tall, but other varieties can grow as tall as 26ft (8m).
 These trees need full sun or partial shade, and they prefer a moist, free-draining neutral to acid soil.